theanh28/mnpostman/README.md

 Have fun exploring the ancient C code.

 # Future
 Docker for everyone.
-No more downloading.
+No more downloading packages such as GNU Make.